-Enjoy these nutrient-rich mouth-watering apple buckwheat pancakes with diced maple apples.
-They're fluffy and flavorful and a quick hearty breakfast to energize your day with the fruity charm of apples!
+Start your day with mouthwatering fluffy apple buckwheat pancakes with diced maple apples.
+These fluffy pancakes are a flavorful quick hearty breakfast topped with fresh fruit to energize your day!

 Jump to: